-When the qualifying event is the end of employment or reduction of the employee's hours of employment, COBRA continuation coverage lasts for up to 18 months (36 months in New York State for fully insured group health plans).
+When the qualifying event is the end of employment or reduction of the employee's hours of employment, COBRA continuation coverage lasts for up to 18 months.

 There are two ways in which this 18-month period of COBRA continuation coverage can be extended.